cmcook82/aws-cdk-api-react-demo/README.md

 - `mkdir .github && cd .github && mkdir workflows && cd workflows && touch main.yml`
 - Paste in basic aws code
 - Add `secrets and variables / actions` into the repo settings: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_ACCOUNT_ROLE`
-- Get the API url from the output of the `cdk deploy` command, or view in the AWS API Gatewway pages.
+- Get the API url from the output of the `cdk deploy` command, or view in the AWS API Gateway pages.
 - `cdk destroy` to remove the whole stack fromm aws like we were never here

 ### Using the data: